Treating Borehole Water and Polishing Municipal Water to Improve Water Quality for Bottling

 Water quality is of utmost importance to beverage manufacturers, given that up to 98% of the final products consist of pure water.
-As a result, beverage manufacturers are under constant scrutiny to ensure that the water they use meet relevant water standards.
+As a result, they tend to be under constant scrutiny to ensure that the water used meet relevant water standards.
 Often, stringent water treatment is required to get the water to these standards.

-A Namibian beverage manufacturing and distribution company was looking to treat their borehole water to meet their stringent specifications.
+A Namibian beverage manufacturing and distribution company was looking to treat their borehole and municipal water to meet stringent specifications.

 In response, our team designed and assembled a water treatment plant that treats groundwater from their borehole and polishes water from their existing municipal supply.
-This plant includes pre-filtration and reverse osmosis to treat the water as efficiently as possible.
+This composite plant includes filtration, reverse osmosis, and oxidation to treat the water as efficiently as possible.

 As it is important that the filter tanks remain sanitized at all times for this type of application, the pre-treatment chain is fitted with a pump to circulate water through the filter holding tank when full.

-Next, the reverse osmosis system draws water from the filtered water tank and removes all unwanted minerals.
+Next, the reverse osmosis system draws water from the holding tank and removes all unwanted minerals.
 Right at the end, however, a small portion of these minerals is re-introduced into the water to balance it.

-Moreover, this plant delivers brine that is of a high enough quality that it can be collected and used for washing and rinsing of the floors.
+What's more, this plant delivers brine of a high enough quality that it can be collected and used for washing and rinsing of the floors.